advanced-rest-client/electron-amf-service/README.md

 as described in [API data processing events](https://github.com/advanced-rest-client/api-components-api/blob/master/docs/api-processing-events.md) of Advanced REST Client documentation.

-Allows to safely parse API specification and report back API model.
+Allows to safely parse API specification file(s) and report back generated API model.

 The API model is an output of [AMF](https://a.ml) parser and json-ld generator.